Exmouth

 Table Chart PROFILE FAQ

-Exmouth features high concentrations of group households and lone person households, with a fairly typical median household size
+Exmouth features high concentrations of group households and lone person households, with a lower-than-average median household size

-Family households constitute 63.8% of all households, including 25.5% couples with children, 31.3% couples without children, and 6.0% single parent families.
-Non-family households make up 36.2%, comprising 30.2% lone person households and 6.2% group households.
-The median household size is 2.4 people, which aligns with the average for the Rest of WA.
+Family households dominate at 63.8% of all households, comprising 25.5% couples with children, 31.3% couples without children, and 6.0% single parent families.
+Non-family households make up the remaining 36.2%, with lone person households at 30.2% and group households comprising 6.2% of the total.
+The median household size of 2.4 people is smaller than the Regional WA average of 2.5.

 Frequently Asked Questions - Households